adangert/JoustMania/README.md

 ---------------------------

 0. [Download](https://www.raspberrypi.org/downloads/raspbian/) and [Install](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) Raspbian on the micro SD card
-0. Connect the USB Soundcard and bluetooth adapters
+0. Connect the bluetooth adapters
 0. Turn on the pi, open a Terminal and run these commands, the pi will reboot on a successful install
 ```
 git clone https://github.com/adangert/JoustMania.git